DIY ESR Meter: Everything You Should Know About a DIY ESR Meter

 Here’s the best part.

-You can use an ESR for other experiments like checking low ohms resistors such as 0.33 ohm and 0.22 ohm, locate short circuits on printed circuit boards, speaker amplifiers, and check the condition of both normal and rechargeable batteries.
+You can use an ESR for other experiments like checking low ohms resistors such as 0.33 ohm and 0.22 ohm, locating short circuits on printed circuit boards and speaker amplifiers, and checking the condition of both normal and rechargeable batteries.

 How Does the ESR Meter Work?